Swagbucks review: How to earn money

 For example, at the time of writing, you can earn 2% cashback at Expedia.
 As holidays tend to cost a lot of money, you could get quite a few points to turn into rewards or cash later.

 Tell your friends

-Not only will you and your friend get 300 SB when they sign up (you'll get yours as long as they earn at least an extra 300 SB within their first 30 days), but you’ll earn 10% of your friends’ SB earnings for as long as they’re a member, too!
+Not only will you get 300 SB when they earn 300SB in their first month, but you’ll also earn 10% of your friend’s SB earnings for as long as they’re a member.

 Watch out for Swag Codes

 Download the SwagButton browser extension to receive notifications about new ‘Swag Codes’.

 Swag Codes are code words or phrases that the company releases to create a bit of buzz around the site and get members back onto the homepage.

 The notifications you get from the browser extension will tell you where to go to find the code.
 You then input it into the ‘Swag Code’ box in the sidebar.
 Super easy instant SB points!

 Complete daily goals